There are many reasons why people choose equity release

 Home improvements

-If you're thinking of making some home improvements, equity release can provide you with the funds you need, from futureproofing your property to installing a new kitchen.
+If you're thinking of making some home improvements, equity release could provide you with the funds you need, from futureproofing your property to installing a new kitchen.

 Why choose a more2life plan?